-Objective - To reduce the risk of structural ignition during a wildland-urban interface (WUI) fire by developing the technical basis for new and improved standard laboratory test methods and building codes considering WUI fire hazards, including wind-transported firebrands.
+Objective - To reduce the risk of structural ignition during a wildland-urban interface (WUI) fires by developing the technical basis for new and improved standard laboratory test methods and building codes considering WUI fire hazards.

 What is the new technical idea?
 Designing structures to be more resistant to ignition in WUI fires, known as hardening, is an accepted approach to lessen structure and community losses.
 Currently there are international standards and codes that attempt to harden structures to WUI fires exposures [,,,].
 These approaches were developed using the best methods at the time of their implementation, albeit in a time when WUI fire science was in the early stages of development.
 As WUI fire science has begun to advance, it has become apparent that the current codes and standards are not adequate to address the range of WUI exposures.
 Current standards and codes are largely focused on radiant heat and flame contact exposure, while recent research has found that firebrands, or embers, are responsible for most of the structure ignitions.
 It should be of no surprise that the current standards and codes to harden structure are not adequate since the fire safety science research community has only begun to focus resources on WUI fires [].

 International Code Council, International Wildland–Urban Interface Code, 2015.

 California Building Standards Code, Chapter 7A, Materials and Construction Methods for Exterior Wildfire Exposure, 2016.

 National Fire Protection Association, NFPA 1144 Standard for Reducing Structure Ignition Hazards from Wildland Fire, 2013.

 Australian Standard AS 3959, Construction of Buildings in Bushfire-Prone Areas, 2009.